-Whichever way you spell it – o, au, aw, augh, ough, or a, the /aw/ or /ɔ/ sound is a hallmark of helping many Indians perfect their American accent (and sometimes English accents from other countries too).
+Whichever way you spell it – o, au, aw, augh, ough, or a, that awful ‘aw’ sound in American English is a tough “nut to crack.”

 To me, this sound seems to be one of the most challenging sounds to make, learn, and use, simply because it does have so many spellings.
 And, not in all cases does ‘o’ sound like /ɔ/ or /aw/.

 To take a step back, I am using the symbols /aw/ and /ɔ/ to represent this sound.
 The symbol /aw/ is easily recognizable as this symbol is made up of actual letters, and is used to help people pronounce words correctly in online dictionaries such as dictionary.com.
 The symbol /ɔ/ however, does look even a bit alien as it looks like the alphabet ‘c’ written backwards.
 But, it is actually the symbol used in the International Phonetic Alphabet (IPA) to symbolize this sound.
 I tell my students that the IPA is like an alphabet used to write any language phonetically.
 For instance, we may use the Roman, Devanagri, or Malayalam scripts in our local areas, but internationally, the IPA can be used to represent sounds in any language and standardize the alphabet (so to speak).

 Examples (the letters in bold get the /aw/ or /ɔ/ sound):

 In this category of words, the ‘a’ sounds like the /aw/ or /ɔ/, and the ‘l’ is not pronounced: